Debunking voter fraud claims that preceded the Jan. 6 insurrection

 It’s been one year since the Jan.
-6, 2021, insurrection when a group of supporters of then-President Donald Trump stormed the U.S. Capitol while Congress certified the 2020 presidential election results.
+6, 2021, insurrection when a group of supporters of then-President Donald Trump stormed the U.S. Capitol while Congress was certifying the 2020 presidential election results.

 Joe Biden won the 2020 presidential election, receiving 306 electoral votes compared to Trump’s 232 electoral votes.
 But Trump asserted his defeat in the election was due to widespread voter fraud.
 There has been no evidence that widespread voter fraud occurred and altered the outcome of the election.